 Friday, February 1st, 2013

-Note: We continue to struggle with race in America, even after electing a black man to a second term as president, an event that has occurred only 21 times in American history.
+Note: We continue to struggle with race in America, even after electing a black man to a second term as president.
+Reelection of an incumbent president is not a given, having occurred only 21 times in American history.
 Although my book, SELLOUT: Musings from Uncle Tom’s Porch, was first published in 2010, it is still timely and topical today.
 It’s a personal testimony of my journey as a Christian American conservative who happens to be black.
 The article below is the first chapter of the book.
 If the topic and the chapter below stir your interest, please visit my book page and consider picking up a copy. (more…)

 Thursday, December 27th, 2012

 As we approach the end of 2012, with a contentious electoral season behind us and a year of potential ahead of us, I want to try and address some strongly held notions in America’s black community that, if we are courageous enough to challenge them, could make 2013 a year of significant change not just for black Americans, but for all of us.

 The prevailing attitude in the black community in the wake of President Obama’s reelection could be stated as follows: “We delivered for you, so now it’s time for you to deliver for us.”
 This attitude, in my opinion, is predicated on an unrealistic assumption of how politics works in the real world.